Tsimane - Agua Negra Lodge

 Species: Two different species of dorado are available, plus other Amazon basin fish such as pacus and yatorana.
 Strict catch-and-release.

 Boats: Dugout canoes with small outboard motors are used for transport.
 Guides often pole the boat.
-In slow deep sections of the river, you'll occasionally fish from the boat.
+You'll occasionally fish from the boat in slow, deep sections of the river.
 You'll mainly be bank or wade fishing.
-Two anglers and two guides per boat.
+You'll fish two anglers and two guides per boat.

 Guides: There is one English-speaking professional fly fishing guide per boat and a native boatman.

 Equipment: No equipment is provided.
-Flies are $10.00 each; you will need about two dozen for the week.
-A comprehensive tackle-and-gear list is included in our confirmation.
+Flies cost $10 each; you will need about two dozen for the week.
+Our confirmation packet includes a detailed list of what to bring.

 Fishing License: Fishing licenses are not required.

-Native Community Fee: Tsimane packages require a $670.00 Native Community Fee which helps support the conservancy program and local community.
+Native Community Fee: Tsimane packages require a $670 Native Community Fee, which helps support the conservancy program and local community.
 The fee is payable in cash upon arrival at the Lodge.

 The Agua Negra River

-The Lower Agua Negra, with its low gradient, is similar to a floodplain river, slowly and with clarity, it meanders through the valley.
-Numerous sandy beaches, deep runs, and cover that holds strong populations of golden dorado and yatorana.
-The Upper Agua Negra is one of Tsimane's jewels, with excellent number of dorado, pacu, and yatorana.
-With its shallow clear water and rocky bottom, the Upper section is ideal for sightcasting.
+The Lower Agua Negra, with its low gradient, is similar to a floodplain river; slowly and with clarity, it meanders through the valley.
+Numerous sandy beaches, deep runs, and cover hold strong populations of golden dorado and yatorana.
+The Upper Agua Negra is one of Tsimane's jewels, with an excellent number of dorado, pacu, and yatorana.
+With its shallow, clear water and rocky bottom, the Upper section is ideal for sightcasting.
 You'll walk upstream and sightcast in low waters, plus prospect for fish in runs and deep pools.
-For success, use a floating line, long leaders, and a delicate presentation.
+Use a floating line, long leaders, and a delicate presentation for success.

 Chimoro Stream

 The Chimoro, a small crystal-clear stream, descends from the same mountain range as the Agua Negra River.
-Fish with light gear, a 5-weight rod, small streamers, and even dry flies to catch good-sized yatoranas.
-A 15 pound dorado on a 5-weight rod on the Chimoro is an unforgettable fight.
+Fish with light gear, a 5-weight rod, small streamers, and even dry flies for good-sized yatoranas.
+A 15-pound dorado on a 5-weight rod on the Chimoro is an unforgettable fight.
 You'll travel from the Lodge to the mouth of the Chimoro by canoe on the Secure River, about a 15-minute boat ride.

 The Secure River - Middle Section